Frequently Asked Questions

-Our Sixth Form Open Evening is a virtual event on Tuesday 13 October 2020.
+Our Sixth Form Open Evening is planned for Tuesday 12 October 2021.

 Our Deputy Head, with responsibility for Sixth Form, is Sophie Bradshaw.
-Full details of the application process are in our Sixth Form Admissions Guide.
-If you have any specific questions regarding Sixth Form provision, please email firstname.lastname@example.org and your questions will be forwarded to Mrs Bradshaw.
+If you have any specific questions regarding Sixth Form provision, please email email@example.com and your questions will be forwarded to Mrs Bradshaw.